£105 - £279 per week

 Most rooms on the Canterbury campus are connected to the network via the Study Bedroom Service.
 This service includes a free high-speed 24-hour connection to the internet and access to email, newsgroups and library materials.
 All bedrooms at Liberty Quays in Medway are connected to the network and there is Wi-Fi throughout.

-We estimate a reasonable cost of up to £30 per week for clothing plus laundry expenses.
-Costs of personal items (for example, toiletries) vary considerably from individual to individual, but we estimate between £5 and £10 per week.
+Costs of personal items (for example, toiletries) vary considerably from individual to individual, but we estimate between £11 and £21 per week.